mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 Co-operation between Bwaps and the Ziru Sirka would continue until the discovery of a race of humans from the planet Terra who resisted Vilani control and instigated the Interstellar Wars, a series of nine conflicts that lasted more than 200 years and eventually saw the demise of the Great Empire of the Stars.

 **THE LONG NIGHT**
-With the culmination of the Interstellar Wars and the fall of the Ziru Sirka, a power vacuum was left that the Terrans, now known as the Solomani, immediately stepped into.
+With the culmination of the Interstellar Wars and the fall of the Ziru Sirka, a power vacuum was left that the [[Terra|Terran]]s, now known as the Solomani, immediately stepped into.
 This new era, the Rule of Man (historically referred to as the Second Imperium or, less graciously, the Ramshackle Empire), had practically no effect on the Bwaps, who saw it as just the 'proper' unfolding of events.
 The Solomani had no experience in running an empire the size of the Ziru Sirka and relied on Bwaps to assist in the administration of what they had conquered.
 Even so, the Gushgus sector remained ungoverned for nine years and interstellar commerce dwindled to almost nothing.
-A new regional government was established with the arrival of a Terran frigate but the results were generally poor, primarily because the new government had little experience.
+A new regional government was established with the arrival of a [[Terra|Terran]] frigate but the results were generally poor, primarily because the new government had little experience.
 Only Bwap worlds managed to regain their former positions but this had less to do with the new governance and more to do with Bwap obsession with order.

-Terran settlers eventually arrived in the area, the first wave consisting of Solomani primarily of Arab descent.
+[[Terra|Terran]] settlers eventually arrived in the area, the first wave consisting of Solomani primarily of Arab descent.
 It was during this time that Lentuli was renamed Marhaban, the Arabic word for 'hello'.
 These settlers became the nobles of the area.
 Duke Mus'ad eventually renamed the Gushgus sector the Empty Quarter after a barren region from his native Arabia.

 Bwap worlds were becoming increasingly subject to Vargr pillaging during this period.
 The Solomani government created more and more money to fight off the incursions, which in turn caused inflation to skyrocket and plunged many worlds into financial ruin.
 Bwap worlds, used to strong Vilani economic policy,